 Content Management System – Server-based software that allows you to manage and edit your site without any special software on your own computer.

 Content Manager - Someone who creates, edits and updates content on a website.

-Cotent type - In Drupal, each item of content is called a node, and each node belongs to a single content type, which defines various default settings for nodes of that type.
-Most of the time different content types have different data fields, layouts and work flows assoicate with that content type.
+Content type - In Drupal, each item of content is called a node, and each node belongs to a single content type, which defines various default settings for nodes of that type.
+Most of the time different content types have different data fields, layouts and workflows associate with that content type.